Simulating transmission

 Learners should familiarise themselves with following concept dependencies before working through this tutorial:

-Mathematical Modelling : Introduction to infectious disease models, state variables, model parameters, initial conditions, ordinary differential equations.
+Mathematical Modelling : Introduction to infectious disease models, state variables, model parameters, initial conditions, differential equations.

 Epidemic theory : Transmission, Reproduction number.